GEOG 370 Quantitative Methods in Geography

 Labs

 Labs will focus on applications of the course material.
 I encourage students to work together on the labs as long as all parties involved are learning the material.
-All questions about the labs must be posted to the class Discord chat rather than sent through email.
+All technical questions about the labs must be posted to the class Discord chat rather than sent through email.
 I often receive many duplicate questions by email, and this ensures that I only have to respond to each question once.
 Labs are due on Friday at 5:00 PM, and even though there is a generous late policy, I likely won’t be able to respond to questions after 5:00 PM on Friday or on the weekends.
+You will often have to produce screenshots in your labs.
+To do this, use the “snipping tool” on Windows rather than taking a picture with your phone.
+Labs must be submitted as a .pdf.
+Note: do not use the ‘print’ function in Word or Google Docs to create a .pdf.
+That will convert the text to an image rather than leave it as plain text.

 Exams